 \section{Experiments}

 In this section, we assess the potential of Algorithm~\ref{al:bregmisi_gradient} for a speech enhancement task, that is, with $C=2$ and where $\mathbf{s}_1$ and $\mathbf{s}_2$ correspond to the clean speech and noise, respectively.
-In the spirit of reproducible research, we will release the code related to those experiments along with the final version of the paper.
+Note however that this framework is applicable to alternative separation scenarios, such as musical instruments~\cite{Cano2019} or multiple-speakers~\cite{Wang2018c} separation.
+The code related to these experiments is available online.\footnote{\url{https://github.com/magronp/bregmisi}}